-You have a lot of options as far as European kitchen designs are concerned.
+You have many options for European kitchen designs.
 But why would you settle on Scandinavian?

-Scandinavian kitchen design is a design that’s described as oh-so-stylish, and eclectic.
+Scandinavian kitchen design is described as oh-so-stylish and eclectic.
 It focuses on accents of warm wood, pale paint color hues, and minimalism.

-So, how do you make a Scandi kitchen?
-Scandinavian kitchens, unlike American kitchens, are focused on less is more.
-There is also a high focus on efficiency and a sense of cheerful elegance, something that the Scandinavians developed during the long winters that inspired this design.
+So, how do you make a Scandinavian kitchen?
+Unlike American kitchens, Scandinavian kitchens are focused on less is more.
+They also emphasize efficiency and a sense of cheerful elegance, which the Scandinavians developed during the long winters that inspired this design.

-At the core of the Scandi kitchen design elements are clean lines and functionality.
-That’s why, traditionally, Scandinavian European kitchens have a limited color palette, and the design lays more emphasis on texture instead of bells and whistles to add interest to the design.
+Clean lines and functionality are at the core of the Scandi kitchen design elements.
+That’s why, traditionally, Scandinavian European kitchens have a limited color palette, and the design emphasizes texture instead of bells and whistles to add interest to the design.

 The style, therefore, traditionally revolves around lined tiling, white walls, and wooden floors.